fommil/fpmortals/manuscript/complete.md

 input, e.g. for accounting purposes.
 Furthermore, we've achieved this with compiletime safety.

-Let's take this line of thinking a little further and say we want to monitor (in production) the nodes that we are stopping in `act`.
+Taking this line of thinking a little further, say we want to monitor (in production) the nodes that we are stopping in `act`.
 We can create implementations of `Drone` and `Machines` with `Const`, calling it from our wrapped version of `act`